-Both national and international surveys of companies and lawyers have consistently identified him as one of the top intellectual property lawyers in California and the United States.
-He was a recipient of the prestigious California Lawyer Attorneys of the Year (CLAY) Award in 2009 for his work in IP litigation, notably his work as lead trial counsel for Cornell University in winning a $184.1 million jury award against Hewlett-Packard Company and for Etex Corporation in obtaining an $81 million damages award plus attorneys' fees against Medtronic.
-He also has been recognized by Chambers USA: America's Leading Lawyers for Business, U.S. News – Best Lawyers “Best Law Firms,” Legal 500 US, and other publications as a leading trial lawyer and "a superstar” that, “according to clients, demonstrates 'an intelligence and commitment that earns him the trust of the court and jury’” and “is brilliant in the courtroom, and he conducts himself with integrity at all times," and "produces phenomenal results.”
-Clients also indicate that "he is a superb advocate, both in the courtroom and in negotiations," and "he is able to assemble a highly talented team that promptly responds to the constant barrage of motions and demands from adversaries," and "is used to handling important cases."
+Edward consistently is recognized as one of the top intellectual property attorneys in California and the United States.
+He received the "California Lawyer Attorneys of the Year" (CLAY) Award in 2009 for his work in IP litigation, notably his work as lead trial counsel for Cornell University in winning a $184.1 million jury award against Hewlett-Packard and for Etex Corporation in obtaining an $81 million damages award plus attorneys' fees against Medtronic.
+He also has been recognized by Chambers USA: America's Leading Lawyers for Business, U.S. News – Best Lawyers, Legal 500 US, IAM Patent 1000, and other publications as a leading trial lawyer and "a superstar" who, "according to clients, demonstrates 'an intelligence and commitment that earns him the trust of the court and jury,'" "is brilliant in the courtroom, and conducts himself with integrity at all times," and "produces phenomenal results."
+In addition, clients indicate that "he is a superb advocate, both in the courtroom and in negotiations," and "he is able to assemble a highly talented team that promptly responds to the constant barrage of motions and demands from adversaries," and "is used to handling important cases."